Bare-cheeked trogon: Habitat

-The bare-cheeked trogon lives in interior regions of lowland rainforests.
+The bare-cheeked trogon lives in interior of lowland rainforests.
 They can be found in closed-canopy swamp-forest, low-lying liana-rich flood forest and logged forest with intact canopy.
 They spend most of their time in the subcanopy and rely on tree cavities to nest.

-Behavior
+Behaviour

-Vocalization
+Vocal behaviour

 Bare-cheeked trogons can be easily differentiated from narina trogon by their songs.
 They have a distinct song described as a series of 6-8 "chuu"s repeated every 15–20 seconds.
 When adults arrive at the nest with food, they emit low grunting calls.
 It has been reported that bare-cheeped trogons engage in singing aggregations.
-This calling assemblage involves a group of 3 to 10 adult males, with occasional instances of up to 20, continuously vocalizing as they pursue each other from one perching spot to another.
+This calling assemblage involves a group of 3 to 10 adult males, with occasional instances of up to 20, continuously calling as they pursue each other from one perching spot to another.
 Male narina trogons may also join this aggregation.
-These calling assemblages happen during brood period so they may be related to reproduction but it still remains uncertain as they do not lead to copulation.
-This behavior is common to several trogon species.
+These calling assemblages happen during brood period so they may be related to reproduction, but it still remains uncertain as they do not lead to copulation.
+This behaviour is common to several trogon species.

 Diet

 Just like their sister-taxa, narina trogons, bare-cheeked trogons are insectivores and feed on large green caterpillars, beetles, moths, mantises and bush-crickets.
 They also feed on grass and moss.
 They hunt similarly to drongos and can sometimes chase their prey to the ground.
-Indeed, their sister-taxa narina are sallying insectivores and hunt by launching from a stationary position onto stationary or moving prey, which might be a shared behavior, however little is known about their hunting practices.
+Indeed, their sister-taxa narina are sallying insectivores and hunt by launching from a stationary position onto stationary or moving prey, which might be a shared behaviour, however little is known about their hunting practices.